Development Experience & Expertise

 & Empowerment

-In 2010, FH embarked on a new strategic plan that changed the trajectory for the organization, diving head-first into real estate development and resident empowerment initiatives, while continuing to administer traditional federal housing programs.
+In 2010, FH embarked on a new strategic plan that changed the organization’s trajectory, diving head-first into real estate development and resident empowerment initiatives while continuing to administer traditional federal housing programs.

-Since 2010, Fresno Housing has received national recognition for creating award-winning affordable housing and become one of the most prolific and successful affordable housing developers in California.
-As an affordable housing developer, FH and its instrumentalities, bring private sector principals to a public institution.
-By acting as the developer on proprietary real estate projects and maintaining all necessary disciplines under one roof, FH is not only able to incorporate resident needs and local priorities into each project, but also capture sought-after developer fees that are re-invested back into the community.
-This vertical integration ranges from initial feasibility and resident engagement, to construction, design and ultimately property management, enhancing Fresno Housings’ ability to deliver on outcomes for stakeholders while creating quality housing opportunities that are energy efficient, include community gathering space, and other amenities contributing to a vibrant community.
+Since 2010, Fresno Housing has received national recognition for creating award-winning affordable housing and becoming one of California’s most prolific and successful affordable housing developers.
+As an affordable housing developer, FH and its instrumentalities bring private sector principles to public institutions.
+By acting as the developer on proprietary real estate projects and maintaining all necessary disciplines under one roof, FH can incorporate resident needs and local priorities into each project and capture sought-after developer fees that are re-invested back into the community.
+This vertical integration ranges from initial feasibility and resident engagement to construction, design, and ultimately property management, enhancing Fresno Housings’ ability to deliver on outcomes for stakeholders while creating quality housing opportunities that are energy efficient, include community gathering space, and other amenities contributing to a vibrant community.
 Since 2010, FH has developed over 2,100 quality affordable housing units.

 Placemaking Vision: Creating Vibrant Communities

 Fresno Housing is committed to the ongoing acquisition, renovation, and construction of affordable housing throughout Fresno County.
-With an entrepreneurial view to the future, Fresno Housing seeks public and private partners to create new, and to renovate existing, multifamily and single-family homes and housing developments with appropriate amenities and services where families are comfortably housed, children have stable school attendance, and neighborhoods can be rejuvenated.
+With an entrepreneurial view to the future, Fresno Housing seeks public and private partners to create new and renovate existing multifamily and single-family homes and housing developments with appropriate amenities and services where families are comfortably housed, children have stable school attendance, and neighborhoods are rejuvenated.

-Fresno Housing understands that creating a sense of place demands more than the development of physical design elements.
-It sees this “sensitivity to place” as an important part of the design of all projects, ensuring that its properties include special features such as architectural adornment, art in its public spaces, community gardens, gathering areas, and other elements that will enhance the sites themselves as well as the neighborhoods of which they are a part.
+Fresno Housing understands that creating a sense of place demands more than developing physical design elements.
+It sees this “sensitivity to place” as an essential part of the design of all projects, ensuring that its properties include special features such as architectural adornment, art in its public spaces, community gardens, gathering areas, and other elements that will enhance the sites themselves as well as the neighborhoods of which they are a part.

 Expertise

 Our team, led by Michael Duarte, has expertise like no other developer.
-A deep understanding of developing multi-family projects, from predevelopment through construction to stabilization, is paired with the expertise of grant administration and financing.
+A deep understanding of developing multifamily projects, from predevelopment through construction to stabilization, is paired with grant administration and financing expertise.
 Our team has experience navigating complex funding programs to develop multifamily housing, senior housing, permanent supportive housing, workforce housing, and mixed-use developments, including the demolition and disposition application process, low-income public housing mixed-finance, and project-based Section 8.
-The teams institutional and industry expertise has resulted in thousands of new affordable housing units since 2010, with hundreds more in development every year.
+The team’s institutional and industry expertise has resulted in thousands of new affordable housing units since 2010, with hundreds more in yearly development.

-In addition to the comprehensive development and finance expertise noted above, the department also oversees property management for a variety of affordable housing sites owned by Fresno Housing.
-The successful management of our these housing developments is in large part due to the expertise of the team and their ongoing committed to ensuring attractive, safe living conditions as well as providing programs and activities for residents at various sites.
+In addition to the comprehensive development and finance expertise noted above, the department oversees property management for various affordable housing sites owned by Fresno Housing.
+The successful management of these housing developments is in large part due to the expertise of the team and their ongoing commitment to ensuring attractive, safe living conditions and providing programs and activities for residents at various sites.

 LIHTC Utility Allowance and Schedules